NCL Home > Documentation > Functions > General applied math

 Description

-Computes sample cross-correlations at lag 0 only.
+Computes sample linear cross-correlations (Pearson) at lag 0 only.
 If a lagged correlations is required, use esccr.
 Missing values are allowed.
-This function can be used to determine:
+This function can also be used to determine a "one-point-correlation-map" where one point is used to cross-correlate with all other points (see example 4 below).

 The dimension sizes(s) of c are a function of the dimension sizes of the x and y arrays.
 Type double is returned if x or y are double, and float otherwise.
 The following illustrates dimensioning: